SmartPoC: Generating Executable and Validated PoCs for Smart Contract Bug Reports: Conclusion

 \section{Conclusion}

-In this paper, we propose a dynamic validation approach for smart-contract static findings by generating executable, validated PoCs.
-We implement this approach in a tool called \sysname, which addresses noisy inputs, LLM hallucinations, and automated runtime verification through its BCE, GRE-Engine, and DV modules.
-Across benchmarks and real-world contracts, \sysname converts textual reports into validated PoCs, achieving 83.21\% and 86.45\% accuracy on \textsc{SmartBugs-Vul} and \textsc{FORGE-Vul}, respectively, and confirming 236 vulnerabilities on the latest Ethereum corpus at an average cost of \$0.03 per finding.
-Looking ahead, we release a curated set of 500 validated PoCs to better guide LLMs in learning and generating verification code.
+In this work, we propose a dynamic validation approach for smart-contract static findings by generating executable, validated PoCs.
+We implement this approach in a tool called \sysname, which addresses noisy inputs, lack of execution grounding, and automated runtime verification through its BCE, GRE-Engine, and DV modules.
+Across benchmarks and real-world contracts, \sysname converts textual reports into validated PoCs, achieving 84.17\% and 85.28\% recall rate on \textsc{SmartBugs-Vul} and \textsc{FORGE-Vul}, respectively, and confirming 64 vulnerabilities on the latest Ethereum corpus at an average cost of \$0.03 per finding.
+Looking ahead, we release a curated set of validated PoCs to better guide LLMs in learning and generating verification code.